Methodology for the StartOut Pride Economic Impact Index

 - Produce a final distribution of likely job creation by weighting the original two distributions by their initial probabilities.

 This gives the SPEII its non-parametric estimated distribution of likely job creation by LGBTQ+ entrepreneurs.
 If few entrepreneurs in a local population produce jobs then the bulk of this distribution will be 0 additional jobs created.
 If many entrepreneurs were highly productive, then the distribution accordingly is more likely to include larger job creation values.
-In either case it allows us to compute a 99% confidence interval over the likely number of jobs our undercounted population generated.
-For the sake of SPEII visualization, this distribution is simplified to its mean, a single value which is added to the job creation sub-factor.
+In either case, it allows us to compute a 99% confidence interval over the likely number of jobs our undercounted population generated.
+For the sake of SPEII visualization, this distribution is simplified to its mean, a single value that is added to the job creation sub-factor.

 And so the final jobs sub-factor,